A baby step-giant step roadmap algorithm for general algebraic sets: Low dimensional roadmap in general

-\begin{remark} The role played by the set of points $W_{\mathcal{N}_{y,\eps}}$ which are included in the roadmap of $W_{y,\eps}^p$, whose limit is computed by Algorithm \ref{alg:lowgeneral} (Limit of Roadmaps of Special Low Dimensional Varieties), will become clear in the proof of correctness of Algorithm \ref{alg:babygiant_bounded} (Baby-giant Roadmap for Bounded Algebraic Sets) (see (\ref{reasonforincludingpoints})). \end{remark}
+\begin{remark} The role played by the set of points ${\mathcal A}(\eps)$ whose limit is computed by Algorithm \ref{alg:lowgeneral} (Limit of Roadmaps of Special Low Dimensional Varieties), will become clear in the proof of correctness of Algorithm \ref{alg:babygiant_bounded} (Baby-giant Roadmap for Bounded Algebraic Sets) (see (\ref{reasonforincludingpoints})). \end{remark}

-{\sc Proof of correctness.} First note that it follows from Proposition \ref{prop:spespe} that $\Def(Q_F,\eps)$ satisfies Property \ref{property:special1}, and hence $(W_{y,\eps}^p)_{\mathcal{N}_\eps}$ is a finite set of points.
+{\sc Proof of correctness.} First note that it follows from Proposition \ref{prop:spespe} that $\Def(Q,\eps)_F$ satisfies Property \ref{property:special1}, and hence ${\mathcal A}(\eps)$ is a finite set of points.
 The correctness of the algorithm now follows from the correctness of Algorithm \ref{alg:lowspecial} (Roadmap for Lower Dimensional Special Algebraic Sets) and Algorithm \ref{alg:limitofacurve} (Limit of Curve). \eop